ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 ### Enumeration

-Looking at the interfaces and `.dockerenv` inside the root directory which indicates we are inside a docker container.
+Looking at the interfaces and `.dockerenv` inside the root directory indicates we are inside a docker container

 ```shell
 www-data@blog:/$ ip addr